kazimir-malevich/CV/README.md

   free)
 - Used other load tools including: **locust**(Python), **k6**(JavaScript), **wrk**(Lua)
-- Wrote and ran load tests for heavy Puppeteer(TypeScript) and BlazeMeter.
+- Wrote and ran load tests for heavy JavaScript front-end applications with Puppeteer(TypeScript) and BlazeMeter.
 - Gave talks on Gatling, embedded myself in teams to guide developers and testers on load testing and gave courses on the fundamentals of Scala
 - Offered a vulnerability testing service to replace a consultancy,